turkycat/birthday-attack/readme.md

 - finish script type matching function `determine_script_type`
 - allow spent transactions and new outputs to be built in parts, difference and unioned
   - allows for decoding of new transaction scripts
+- write spends to files by type

 consider:
 - count script types during blockchain analysis?
+- replace files by database
+  - not particularly useful for this program, but the blockchain data would be valuable for others.

 ## setup